Diagrammatics for Soergel categories: Consequences

-At this point, one could construct a $t$-semilinear product on the free algebra generated by $b_i$, $i=1, \ldots , n$, via $(b_{\ii},b_{\jj})=\grdrk \Hom_{\mc{DC}_1}(\ii,\jj)$, and it would satisfy the three properties specified in Section \ref{subsec-hecke}.
-If we show that the Hecke algebra relations are in the kernel of this semilinear product then it will descend to the Hecke algebra, and by unicity will be exactly the semilinear product defined earlier.
-This will then tell us that the Hom spaces in $\mc{DC}_1$ are exactly what we wish them to be, and $\mc{F}_1$ is faithful and full.
-In fact, we will even get for free that $\Hom(\ii,\jj)$ is a free left $R$-module!
+At this point, one could construct a semilinear product on the free algebra generated by $b_i$, $i=1, \ldots , n$, via $(b_{\ii},b_{\jj})=\grdrk \Hom_{\mc{DC}_1}(\ii,\jj)$, and $b_i$ would be self-adjoint.
+If we show that the Hecke algebra relations are in the kernel of this semilinear product then it will descend to the Hecke algebra.
+We have several methods by which we could do this.